With customer expectations on the rise, it’s more important than ever for IT departments like yours to put customers – and their needs – first.

 Your customer has a request.

-- If this request is about one of your standard services, you simply process it according to current agreements (reactive management).
+If this request is about one of your standard services, you simply process it according to current agreements (reactive management).

-Implementation in 5 steps
+Implement BPSM in just 5 steps